dan-online/oxidized/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Oxidized is a torrent meta-search application designed to simplify and enhance your torrent searching experience.
+oxidized is a torrent meta-search application designed to simplify and enhance your torrent searching experience.
 Built with Rust + [Rocket](https://rocket.rs), oxidized delivers a reliable and responsive API for seamless integration.
-Utilizing PostgreSQL for data management, Oxidized ensures efficient storage and retrieval of torrent information.
+Utilizing PostgreSQL for data management, oxidized ensures efficient storage and retrieval of torrent information.

 ### Features